 Day 2 – (13th Nov 2020) – Dhanteras │Dhanvantari Trayodasi.

 Image courtesy of Hari Prasad Nadig via creative commons license, some rights reserved,(CC BY-SA 2.0)

-It is the first day of this festival, which is generally celebrated two days before Diwali.
+It is the second day of this festival.
 People worship Dhanvantri who is the god of health, Ayurveda, and medicine along with goddess Laxmi and Kubera(god of wealth).

 Goddess Lakshmi emerged from the ocean of milk on this particular day, when it was churned by demigods and demons for Amtritam.